makrai/notes/levin05-ch3-current.md

     other role
   * eg
     * instrument is never the subject in the presence of an agent Fillmore (68)
-    * nor is a recipient ever the subject in the presence of an agent.
+    * nor is a recipient ever the subject in the presence of an agent
   * Baker (1997); due to variability in the proto-role associated with an arg
-  * In the presence of an agent, a recipient will not be analyzed as having the Agent Proto-role, but in the absence of an agent it can be.
+  * In the presence of an agent, a recipient will not be analyzed as having the Agent Proto-role, but in the absence of an agent it can be
     * certain participants in an event are less prone to being seen as agents than others are, but the one seen as an agent is always the subject”
-    * such an approach would be impossible with traditional semantic roles.
+    * such an approach would be impossible with traditional semantic roles
 * Schlesinger (1995) presents another approach to using prototype notions in the
   * a wider range of semantic relations of arguments to verbs than Dowty does,
   * only gives prototype characterizations to some of them; again, one of his
-  * motivations; express argument realization generalizations concisely.
+  * motivations; express argument realization generalizations concisely
   * he introduces what he calls the A-case, which subsumes agents, as well as certain instruments, and certain patients
   * The subsumption of patients under the A-case reflects its association with subject position, and Schlesinger’s desire to subsume under it the subjects of the following examples, which
-    * would be characterized variously as agents, as in (3), patients, as in (4), and instruments, as in (5).
-      (Since Dowty’s concern is subject selection for transitive verbs this
+    * would be characterized variously as agents, as in (3), patients, as in (4), and instruments, as in (5) (Since Dowty’s concern is subject selection for transitive verbs this
       * his discussion of unaccusativity suggests that he still characterizes the subjects of verbs such as those in (4) as having Patient Proto-role entailments.)

 (3) a.
-The little boy threw the ball.
+The little boy threw the ball
     b.
-They pushed the chair to the table.
+They pushed the chair to the table
     c.
-The girl drank her coffee.
+The girl drank her coffee
 (Schlesinger 1995))3.1

 (4) a.
-The butter melted in the sun.
+The butter melted in the sun
     b.
-My little dog remained indoors all day long.
+My little dog remained indoors all day long
     c.
 The guard is standing near the entrance.
 (Schlesinger 1995))

 (5) The knife cut the cake.
 (Schlesinger 1995))